LuukSuurmeijer/recruitment_bot/README.md

 ## Evaluation

 I think ultimately the success of the chatbot has to measured with respect to some KPI's relevant to the staff it is supposed to help.
-The primary goal is to reduce the number of calls / queries Schiphol's recruiters get, so we would have to start measuring non-chatbot call / query volume.
+The primary goal is to reduce the number of calls / queries [COMPANY NAME]'s recruiters get, so we would have to start measuring non-chatbot call / query volume.
 To further evaluate whether the bot is helpful, I would include UI elements that allow the user to give feedback to the bot responses.
 These feedback signlas combined with the fact this bot already classifies queries makes it so you can do useful analyses about which types of queries are helpful and which are not.
 Sessions would also have to be saved to some sort of database so that they can be analyzed (provided they pass the privacy checks, see below).

 I would also evaluate the retrieval component seperately, as the quality of the retriever affects the LLM output greatly.
-I would do this by creating some sort of static, simple, custom eval dataset with Schiphol's vacancies and documents.
+I would do this by creating some sort of static, simple, custom eval dataset with [COMPANY NAME]'s vacancies and documents.
 The dataset would consist of some common queries and a known set of documents that should be retrieved for that query.
 I think even a dataset of ~30 question - document pairs could be enough to get some reliable estimate of how well the retriever is performing.
 Metrics I would compute are F-score, Precision at k (for however many documents the system is set to retrieve) and mean average precision.

 I would test the generator component seperately by A / B testing prompts and seeing the effect on the user feedback.